IBE160/beergame/docs/ux-design-specification.md

 *   **Flexibility & Control:** Game configuration is locked for students after the game starts, ensuring a consistent experience.
 Instructors retain crucial in-game control, such as the ability to substitute inactive players with AI, to ensure the game continues smoothly.
 *   **Feedback & Communication:** System feedback will be subtle and informative.
 Game events and notifications will be delivered through a dedicated, unobtrusive channel, preventing disruption to gameplay while keeping players informed.

+### 2.4 Game Round States

+To effectively manage the flow of the game and provide clear feedback to the user, each round is divided into three distinct states.
+These states guide the animation and interaction logic of the game board.

+1.  **Player Input Pending** (Action Required)
+    *   **Description:** The round has started, and the system is waiting for the local player to make a decision.
+The user must determine their order amount for the week and click the "Send" button.
+All interactive elements for placing an order are active.

+2.  **Network Synchronization** (Waiting for Opponents)
+    *   **Description:** The local player has successfully submitted their order.
+The "Send" button is disabled or replaced with a "Waiting..." indicator.
+The system is now waiting for other roles (opponents or teammates) to complete their turns.
+Visual feedback should clearly indicate that the user's action is recorded and the game is pending external inputs.

+3.  **Round Resolution & Simulation** (Animation Phase)
+    *   **Description:** All players have submitted their orders for the current week.
+The game engine calculates the new state, including inventory levels, backlogs, and costs.
+This state triggers the visual animations: orders moving upstream and shipments moving downstream through the "Flow Pipes," effectively simulating the movement of goods and information before the next round begins.

 ---

 ## 3. Visual Foundation